sforazz/lung_segmentation/README.md

 However, the application provided here is only for clinical CT mouse lung segmentation, but it will be expanded soon to include the other 2 modalities.

 # Installation
-Currently, this application is only supported for Linux (Ubuntu) operative systems, because it needs some executable that are build on this OP.
+Currently, this application is only supported for Linux (Ubuntu) operative system, because it needs some executable that are build on this OP.
 To install it, follow the following steps:
 - Clone or download the repository.
 - Open a terminal and cd into it (`cd lung_segmentation`, if the repository is in the current directory)